NY Times Columnist Apologies For Viral $78 Newark Airport Meal Tweet

 David Brooks, a conservative columnist for the New York Times, expressed regret for a tweet where he complained about spending $78 for a meal of a hamburger, fries and bourbon at Newark Airport.

-The viral tweet has been viewed more than 38 million times, earning Brooks plenty of mockery and the restaurant, Smokehouse, located in Terminal A, plenty of notoriety.
+The viral post on the X platform (formerly known as Twitter) has been viewed more than 38 million times, earning Brooks plenty of mockery and the restaurant, Smokehouse, located in Terminal A, plenty of notoriety.

 Appearing on the PBS Newshour on Friday, Sept.
 22, Brooks admitted he screwed up and should not have written the tweet.